 Also you will need the Service Point (aka server) where your bucket exists (or will exist).
 In the Control Portal, on the Object Storage bucket listing page, either create a new bucket, or click on an existing bucket.
 When the Bucket Info and Settings page is displayed, copy/save the portion of the bucket URL that follows the bucket name.
 In this example, the bucket Service Point (server name) is: canada.os.ctl.io.

-Back in CyberDuck, click the Open Connection icon (upper left corner) in order to configure the connection details for your Object Storage bucket.
+- For creating connections later, replace steps the previous 2 steps with this: Click the Open Connection icon (upper left corner) in order to configure the connection details for your Object Storage bucket.
 Select S3 (Amazon Simple Storage) from the drop down.
 In the Server field, enter the name of the Service point.
 Leave Port field set to 443.
 Populate the Username field with your Access Key ID and populate the Password field with your Secret Access key.

 After you have configured the Object Storage connection, CyberDuck will list the available buckets at that Connection.
 You can double-click on a bucket to upload files or even drag-and-drop files into the bucket.